noelkelias/lova/README.md

-# NOVA for Mathematical Proofs
+# Nova for Mathematical Proofs